-Ceramic coating initially gained popularity as a professional service provided by detailing shops like us Tintix, but they’ve lately become more widely available, more affordable, and easier to use.
-Depending on how serious you take your car care, some ceramic treatments come in concentrate kits, others come as hybrid waxes, and others are sold as no-work wet sprays.
+Ceramic coating initially gained popularity as a professional service provided by detailing shops like Tintix.
+Recently, they’ve become more widely available, affordable, and easy to use.
+There are a variety of popular options depending on how seriously you take your car’s care.
+Some ceramic treatments come in concentrate kits, while others come as hybrid waxes or spray-on and rinse-off products.

 Are you asking, what is a ceramic coating? or what is a ceramic coating for cars?

 Ceramic coating is typically composed of silicon dioxide (silica, Si02), which is sourced from natural materials such as quartz and sand.
 Some types and brands also use titanium dioxide (titania, Ti02) as an additional hardening agent.
-When applied to a car's paint, the two create a chemical bond with hydrophobic, aka water-repellent, properties.
+When applied to a car’s paint, the two create a chemical bond with hydrophobic, or “water-repellent,” properties.

 Protection from Harmful UV Rays